jakobringler/blog/content/notes/PCA Dejitter.md

 ![[notes/images/pca_dejitter_wholenetwork.png]]
 ### PCA Setup

+The core of this setup consists of just a few nodes and the PCA node is used 3 times for different steps.
+De-jittering and filtering usually works by comparing past and future frames and finding which part of your data is the signal you want to keep and which part is the noise you want to remove.

 ![[notes/images/pca_setup_clean.png|500]]
 #### Merging Frames
-We need to merge all the frames we want to look at.
+First we need to merge all the frames we want to look at.
 Ideally the number of frames should be uneven (say 7: 3 past frame, the current one and 3 future frames).
 That we get an equal amount of past and future frames.
 The output of the for loop is the different geometries stacked on top of each other.

 ![[notes/images/pca_stackedview_slide.jpg]]